carderne/una/docs/types-tests.md

 strict = ["**/*.py"]
 ```

-Once that is added, you can run `rye run pyright` in the root and it should work correctly.
+Once that is added, you can run `uv run pyright` in the root and it should work correctly.

 ## Pytest
 You can just configure pytest as follows in the root pyproject.toml: